dcunited001/dcunited001.github.io/_drafts/2016-06-08-im-not-religious-im-spiritual-3-my-own-beliefs.md

 - TODO: link articles together (TOC on each article)
   - how to do this in jekyll?
+    - set up folders to be created with $series/1-$article_title.html
+    - then assure that older links will still redirect and/or be valid

 As we hurtle towards relative omniscience and relative omnipotence, isn't it important for us to discuss what makes humanity or any group